opensearch-project/documentation-website/CONTRIBUTING.md

 There are two ways to contribute content depending on the magnitude of the change:

-- [Minor changes](#making-minor-changes): For small changes like fixing a typo or adding a parameter, you can edit files in GitHub directly.
-This approach does not require cloning the repository and does not let you test the documentation.
+- [Minor changes](#making-minor-changes): For small changes to existing files, like fixing typos or adding parameters, you can edit files in GitHub directly.
+This approach does not require cloning the repository and does not allow you to test the documentation.
 - [Major changes](#making-major-changes): For changes you want to test first, like adding new or reorganizing pages or adding a table or section, you can edit files locally and push the changes to GitHub.
 This approach requires setting up a local version of the repository and lets you test documentation.

 ### Contribution workflow